Dunkin’ Cinnamon Donut

 Cinnamon donut from Dunkin' with list of ingredients.

 Dunkin’s Cinnamon Donut is high in saturated fat and added sugars.
-One serving has 330 calories, 20 grams fat, 34 grams carbohydrates, and 4 grams protein.
+One donut has 330 calories, 20 grams fat, 34 grams carbohydrates, and 4 grams protein.

 This is your complete guide to the nutrition facts, ingredients, and allergens in a cinnamon flavored donut from Dunkin’ Donuts.